vinisalazar/BioProv/paper/paper.md

 ```

 ![Provenance graph created by BioProv with the PROV and PyDot libraries.
 This graph represents a Project containing a single
-sample associated with a cyanobacterial genome.
+sample associated with a bacterial genome.
 The `prodigal` program uses the `assembly` file as input to create the `proteins`
 file.\label{fig:project}](figures/figure_2.png)

 Lastly, **BioProvDocuments** can be uploaded to [ProvStore](https://openprovenance.org/store/), a web service for storage and visualization